 Jee were tasked with evaluating a North Sea pipeline project where the adoption of Zap-Lok mechanical connectors may enhance commercial viability.
-In parallel, the client, were conducting a qualification testing programme for Zap-Lok connectors intended for subsea applications globally.
+In parallel, the client, was conducting a qualification testing programme for Zap-Lok connectors intended for subsea applications globally.
 Preliminary discussions with the Health and Safety Executive (HSEx) have indicated a pragmatic stance toward connector qualification, subject to the submission of robust supporting evidence.

 To support this engagement, the client intended to present a qualification example to HSEx that validates the adequacy of their testing programme in line with regulatory and industry expectations.
-Jee were engaged to support the client in evaluating the qualification of 12” Zap-Lok pipeline connectors for potential use in the pipeline.
+Jee was engaged to support the client in evaluating the qualification of 12” Zap-Lok pipeline connectors for potential use in the pipeline.

 Jee broke down the problem into the following objectives: